 Saving time by doing less, what a great motto, don’t you think?

 What a great idea to view human performance through the lens of “when?”
 It’s such an underrated question all around.
-Bravo, Daniel Pink, another smash hit in the making!
+Bravo, Daniel Pink, When: The Scientific Secrets of Perfect Timing is another smash hit in the making!

 Who would I recommend the When summary to?